There are so many uses for socks in the healthcare industry, it can be hard to distinguish which ones you might benefit from.

 Elevated blood sugar levels can lead to foot problems like diabetic neuropathy (nerve damage), which can cause you to lose the ability to feel pain, heat or cold in your feet.
 They can also affect the blood vessels and cause circulation problems, which can prevent cuts and sores from healing properly.

 Luckily, diabetic socks can help you live confidently without foot problems getting in the way.
-Diabetic socks are comfortable, loose-fitting, non-binding socks that are designed to protect your feet.
+Diabetic socks are made with a comfortable, loose-fitting, non-binding design so they don't restrict circulation.
+They are also designed with key features to protect your feet and keep them clean and safe.

-Diabetic socks should be seamless, non-elastic and moisture-wicking so you can keep your feet dry (prevents bacteria growth!).
+A proper pair of diabetic socks should be seamless, non-elastic and moisture-wicking so you can keep your feet dry and clean (prevents bacteria growth!).
 They also feature extra padding for sensitive foot areas to reduce pressure on your feet.
 Many diabetic socks are sold in the color white only - this is so that you can easily identify an injury or cut on your foot if you're starting to loose feeling in your feet.
 White fabric will immediately show if there's a problem.

 Compression socks